Aug 19, 2010

 SARAH ROGERSON: And it has little black teeth.

-JERRY COYNE: Now I thought, "Oh my God, this, that's what was in my head."
-Had I known that I might have been more freaked out.
+JERRY COYNE: You know, I thought, "Oh, my God.
+That's what was in my head.
+Had I known that, I might have been more freaked out."

 ROBERT: So what did you do once you had the baby there on the pillow?